 While the end of summer might find you feeling a little sluggish and keen to cover up your holiday bod with winter layers, spare a thought for those who find no greater thrill than flexing their wits and fitness in a gruelling triathlon.

-The Bournemouth International Triathlon on 10 September is a highlight on the sport’s circuit for the wonderful natural facilities the participants have at their disposal.
+The Bournemouth International Triathlon each September is a highlight on the sport’s circuit for the wonderful natural facilities the participants have at their disposal.
 They start the event in the sea for a 750m / 1500m open water swim (sprint versus standard race) battling for position just off the town’s award winning blue flag beach through the summer-warmed English Channel.

 The next leg sees competitors get in the saddle for a fast-paced bike race 20.2km / 38.6km heading out towards Ringwood on the edge of the beautiful New Forest.
 Then it’s time to head back to Bournemouth for a 5k / 10k run along the seafront promenade out towards Boscombe Pier and back in to Bournemouth.